-Just as traveling externally light facilitates movement through space traveling internally light facilitates movement through time, that is psychological time, the world of daily thinking.
-We leave the psyche and all its baggage behind as a dead weight.
-The impersonal has a power that the egocentric can never hold as their own.
+In the same way that traveling externally light eases movement through space traveling internally light eases movement through time, that is psychological time, the world of daily thinking.

-Subjectivity is not quite the total proof we imagine it to be.
-Our own particular experience becomes partly counterfeit when placed against the reality of the complete picture.
-We weight our changeable feelings and unreliable experiences too highly.
+Our experience is subjective and not quite the total proof we imagine it to be.
+Our own particular knowledge becomes partly counterfeit when placed against the reality of the complete picture.
+We weigh our changeable feelings and unreliable experiences too heavily.
 It’s useful to remember we’re a sample size of one.

 If there’s one single trait that underlies effective living it’s objectivity.
 Objectivity is simply the truth seen once we abandon our personal biases of position and experience.
 The universal delusion that reality varies depending on our place in space and time robs us of the gift of sight.
 What has higher meaning and value than to see more clearly?